 The federal government offers up-front incentives in the form of ‘small-scale technology certificates’ (STCs).
 STCs significantly reduce the cost of having a solar PV system installed, typically by as much as 55-70c per watt, depending on the market price for STCs.

-Adelaide city council offers a generous rebate for solar PV systems installed in the 5000 and 5006 post codes and which meet certain eligibility criteria.
-You can read more about this scheme here: Adelaide City Council Solar Rebate scheme.
+Adelaide city council offers a generous rebate for solar PV and battery storage systems installed in the 5000 and 5006 post codes and which meet certain eligibility criteria.
+You can read more about this scheme here: Adelaide City Council Sustainable City Incentive Scheme.
 These rebates are paid out after the system has been installed.

 Finding the best solar deals in Adelaide